MikeCode273/MikeCode273/README.md

 - 👋 Hi, I’m @MikeCode273
 - 👀 I’m interested in learning Data Science
-- 🌱 I’m currently learning PYHTON AND EACT
+- 🌱 I’m currently learning PYHTON AND REACT
 - 💞️ I’m looking to collaborate on OTHER SOFTWARE DEVELOPER
 - 📫 How to reach me Whatsup and Telegram Number: 0593957717
 - 😄 Pronouns: ...